-Just like most other social networks, every user of Pinterest can perform social networking functions such as following boards, liking, commenting on user’s pins, re-pinning content to boards, sharing pins on other social networks – such as; Facebook and Twitter or via email.
-Users can also embed individual pins on their blog or websites.
+Just like most other social networks, every user of Pinterest can perform social networking functions such as following boards, liking, commenting on user’s pins, re-pinning content to boards, and sharing pins on other social networks – such as; Facebook and Twitter or via email.
+Users can also embed individual pins on their blogs or websites.

-Pinterest which introduced in March 2010 – saw positive growth in 2013 – for the first time.
+Pinterest which was introduced in March 2010 – saw positive growth in 2013 – for the first time.
 Then it was ahead of email as a sharing medium, and it even outpaced Facebook in 2013.